appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 :::info

-Although it's rare, self-hosted appcircle may have a new service with its dedicated subdomain.
+Although it's rare, self-hosted Appcircle may have a new service with its dedicated subdomain.

 If it was announced in release notes, you need to add new subdomain to your DNS server.